Jahri Evans

-Jahri Divine Evans (born August 22, 1983) is an American former football guard who played in the National Football League (NFL).
-He played college football at Bloomsburg.
-Evans was drafted by the New Orleans Saints in the fourth round of the 2006 NFL Draft and won Super Bowl XLIV with the team over the Indianapolis Colts.
+Jahri Divine Evans (born August 22, 1983) is an American football coach and former football guard who played in the National Football League (NFL).
+He currently serves as the assistant offensive line coach for the New Orleans Saints.
+He played college football for the Bloomsburg Huskies.
+Evans was selected by the New Orleans Saints in the fourth round of the 2006 NFL draft and won Super Bowl XLIV with the team over the Indianapolis Colts.
 He has also been a member of the Seattle Seahawks and Green Bay Packers.

 Although only a fourth round draft pick from a small school, Evans established a reputation as one of the best guards in the NFL, and in May 2010 the Saints signed him to a contract that made him the highest-paid guard in NFL history at the time.

-High school career
+Early life

 Unusual for an NFL player, Evans did not play football until high school.
 He attended Frankford High School in Philadelphia, Pennsylvania, where he was an All-Public League selection as a junior.
 However, Evans fractured his leg playing a game of pickup basketball at a church event prior to his senior year and missed the entire football season.
 While sidelined he focused on academics, graduating 10th in his class, and with the help of his high school coach, Tom Mullineaux, was admitted to Bloomsburg University of Pennsylvania.
 In fact, Evans did not attend Bloomsburg on an athletic scholarship, but rather an academic scholarship.

 College career

 Evans attended Bloomsburg University of Pennsylvania, where he played for the Bloomsburg Huskies football team.
 After redshirting his first year, he spent his freshman season as a reserve offensive lineman.
+He was heavily motivated to make the starting lineup, battling Kyle Miller for the position who had played with Pennsylvania's Lakeland High School Chiefs.
 By his sophomore year, he took over as the starter at left tackle and went on to anchor the Huskies offensive line for the following three seasons.
 He was awarded All-Pennsylvania State Athletic Conference honors in each of those seasons, while earning Division II "Little All-American" selections in his junior and senior years.

 As a junior, Evans had 88 knockdowns with 10 blocks resulting in a touchdown.
 In his senior season, he opened holes for fellow Little All-America selection Jamar Brittingham, who ran for 2,260 yards and 32 touchdowns.
 He was a finalist for the Division II Gene Upshaw Offensive Player of the Year Award in each of final two seasons.